RMS Mauretania (1906)

-Overview
+She saw military service during World War I as a hospital ship and troopship, and was returned to Cunard in 1919.
+Mauretania remained in service until September 1934, when Cunard-White Star retired her.
+She was scrapped in Rosyth in 1935.

+RMS Lusitania, built by John Brown & Co, Clydebank, was her nearly identical sister ship.

+Background

 In 1897 the German liner SS Kaiser Wilhelm der Grosse became the largest and fastest ship in the world.
 With a speed of 22 kn, she captured the Blue Riband from Cunard Line's Campania and Lucania.
 Germany came to dominate the Atlantic, and by 1906 they had five four-funnel superliners in service, four of them owned by North German Lloyd.